awsr/PS-StreamXRef/README.md

 You will need to have a valid ClientID, which you can obtain from the [Twitch Developer Dashboard](https://dev.twitch.tv/console/apps/).

-* For PowerShell 7.0+, use `Import-Module Get-TwitchXRef.psd1`

-* For earlier versions of PowerShell, run `Legacy/Setup-TwitchXRef-BackCompat.ps1` to load the function into the current PowerShell session.

 ---

 Alias: `gtxr`